NYjetsNY1/Machine-Learning-2015-Summer/README.md

 7. (starter)001-(starter)00X_All_Data.csv (The Excel files for the Oxy/Deoxy levels)
 8.(Optional) ROI_(starter)001-ROI_(starter)00X.txt(ROI text files) OR ROI_file_(starter)000s.txt

-For 8.,there are two lines of code, one supporting ROI_(starter) and one supporting ROI_...000s.txt, Just comment/uncomment out which line you are using/not using
+For 8., there are two lines of code, one supporting ROI_(starter) and one supporting ROI_...000s.txt.
+Just comment/uncomment out which line you are using/not using.

 You should have multiple files in one folder/directory per set of conditions: 5 Python code files, many Conditions files, many Participant Data files, and 1 ROI file.